K pop supernova

 K pop songs tend (at least for the songs I like) to have lyrics that can be summed up as “I Am Better Than You, (And You Can’t Handle It)”.
 In an exciting departure from this convention, Supernova’s lyrics are about unleashing the energy of an late-stage star on the [asymptotic giant branch]… which you also can’t handle.
 The song’s pretty decent, but the surreal video is superb, depicting our ladies of core collapse causing CG mayhem across a Thai city.

-I found Supernova terribly impressive - it feels like the apotheosis of my kind of K pop.
-This raises a terrifying question: will it ever be topped?
+For me Supernova feels like the apotheosis of my kind of K pop.
+But it raises a terrifying question: will it ever be topped?

 Armageddon isn’t quite as energetic as (a) Supernova, but it’s got a loopy charm (best moment: an abrupt and inexplicable run of “chitty bang bang”s in the lyrics).
 The weird glitchy video is another winner.